Treatment-aware Diffusion Probabilistic Model for Longitudinal MRI Generation and Diffuse Glioma Growth Prediction: Experiments

 \textbf{Outliers: }Upon inspection, we noted that the vast majority of poor predictions were concentrated on patients P-1 and P-2 in TMZ treatment day range of $221-365$ as shown in Figure~\ref{fig:rel_plot}.
-These patients, P-1 (33 years old) and P-2 (44 years old), were relatively young, the glioma growth pattern for young patients might be more uncertain in the $221-365$ day range than for old patients (above 50 years old).
+These patients, P-1 (33 years old) and P-2 (44 years old), were relatively young; the glioma growth pattern for young patients might be more uncertain in the $221-365$ day range than for old patients (above 50 years old).
 For example, P-1's tumor grew at a rapid rate shown in the 267-day MR exam, which exceeded the mean distribution predicted by our model, as shown in Figure~\ref{fig:pair_plot1}.
 P-2 had secondary glioblastoma~\footnote{According to~\cite{ohgaki2013definition}, secondary glioblastomas progress from low-grade diffuse astrocytoma or anaplastic astrocytoma, which manifest in younger patients, typically with less necrosis, are preferentially located in the frontal lobe, and carry a significantly better prognosis.
 Despite a similar histologic appearance, primary and secondary glioblastomas are distinct tumor entities that originate from different precursor cells and may require different therapeutic approaches.} rather than primary glioblastoma, which is common in young patients but fairly rare (2 cases) in our training dataset.
 This helps to explain why the model over-predicted the tumor's growth on P-2 i.e. many Pred-Vol are larger than GT-Vol as shown in Figure~\ref{fig:rel_plot} and~\ref{fig:pair_plot2}.
-Furthermore, our current model can only predict well the tumor growth based on CRT or TMZ treatment with the assumption that there are no other types of interventions (such as second surgery).
-Because the current model has no way of knowing or estimating which part of the tumor was removed by the second surgery, resulting in our model giving over-prediction on P-1 i.e. Pred-Vol is well larger than GT-Vol after P-1 underwent a second surgery (Post-Sec-Surg) shown in Figure~\ref{fig:rel_plot} and~\ref{fig:pair_plot1}.
-We believe that as more training cases with secondary glioblastomas become available in the future, our model will perform better and more robustly on such patients as P-2.
-If we can collect enough cases with second surgeries, our model can also be easily extended to include more than three treatments (such as CRT, TMZ, and Surgery) rather than two (just CRT/TMZ) as it is now.
+Furthermore, our current model can only predict tumor growth well based on CRT or TMZ treatment with the assumption that there are no other types of interventions (such as second surgery).
+Because the current model has no way of knowing or estimating which part of the tumor was removed by the second surgery, resulting in our model gives an over-prediction on P-1 i.e. Pred-Vol is well larger than GT-Vol after P-1 underwent a second surgery (Post-Sec-Surg) shown in Figure~\ref{fig:rel_plot} and~\ref{fig:pair_plot1}.
+To improve the handling of outliers and special cases, such as secondary glioblastomas or post-second surgery scenarios, the best approach is to increase the number of relevant samples in our dataset.
+Currently, our model's training data includes very few of these cases, which limits its predictive capabilities in these scenarios.
+By incorporating more examples of these special cases in future datasets and further fine-tuning our model with more than three treatments (such as CRT, TMZ, Sec-Surgery, etc.), we anticipate significant improvements in its predictive performance for these situations.